 In today’s heavily digital world, career opportunities related to graphic design are endless.
-Join Tufts’ Graphic Design Bootcamp for a crash course in design, culminating with finished pieces of work after a week of immersive exploration in the field.
-Go back to school with the skills to make digital design products, including posters, album covers, flyers, portraits, Instagram ads, newsletters, party invitations, you name it!
-Tap into your creativity and add resume-building purpose to your summer.
+Join Tufts’ Graphic Design Bootcamp for a crash course in design, culminating with a final exhibition show after a week of immersive exploration in the field.
+Head back to school with the skills to make digital design products like posters, flyers, portraits, social media posts, newsletters, you name it!
+Tap into your creativity and add resume-building purpose to your summer

 - Access Tufts’ renowned art school faculty

 - Engage in a unique interdisciplinary approach to graphic design; combining liberal arts disciplines (psychology, writing, communications) with art and design